meonkeys/shb/src/book.md

 ### Command line

 The "command line" mention above is worth a beat, to understand my personal bias.
 It's more than a [relic from the old days, it's also a source of power and joy](https://en.wikipedia.org/wiki/In_the_Beginning..._Was_the_Command_Line).
 I use GUIs often, and I often *prefer* the command line and only add a GUI layer when I need one.
 It's often easier and faster to build and maintain a command line interface.
 It gives me more control and forces me to learn.
 It helps me understand what's happening and why.
 With it I'm able to quickly make changes and automate.
+It's also faster and more ergonomic than using a mouse.

 ### You'll find your path